QuilibriumNetwork/ceremonyclient/DOCKER-README.md

 Use latest version instead of `1.4.2`.

+The image that is built is light and safe.
+It is based on Alpine Linux with the Quilibrium node binary, not the source code, nor the Go development environment.
+The image also has the `grpcurl` tool that can be used to query the gRPC interface.

 ### Task

 You can also use the [Task](https://taskfile.dev/) tool, it a simple build tool that takes care of extracting